“Don’t care what anyone thinks about you!”

 For example, let’s say you don’t like someone’s taste in decorating.
 In most cases, there is no reason to comment about it one way or the other.
 It’s not our business.
 However, if you plan to rent an office suite with this person, then it is your business.

 “Have you noticed that you and I have different tastes in decorating?
-I’m wondering how we can come to consensus on decorating the office suite?”
-Notice that this feedback isn’t critical, it is observational.
+I’m wondering how we can come to a consensus on decorating the office suite?”
+Notice that this conscious feedback isn’t critical, it is observational.
 It is in the form of a question and shows openness and curiosity.